 Read also: How to Develop a Shopping Assistant App

 A distinct subset of behavioral push notifications is the so-called “cheer up” notifications that recognize a user’s achievements and encourage them to keep going.
 For example, Activity on Apple Watch is a fitness app that sends helpful and supportive notifications during the day.

-Check out our article on how to develop brand voice for in-app communication.
+Check out our article on how to design a loyalty program.

 Some behavioral notifications talk to you like your mom or trainer.
 Fitness apps, activity trackers, and educational apps often use this type of iOS and Android push notifications.